onap/integration/docs/docs_vfwHPA.rst

   ``oom-rancher# ./demo-k8s.sh onap init``

-7. Create hpa flavors in cloud regions to be registered with ONAP.
-All hpa flavor names must start with onap.
+7. Create HPA flavors in cloud regions to be registered with ONAP.
+All HPA flavor names must start with onap.
 During our tests, 3 cloud regions were registered and we created flavors in each cloud.
 The flavors match the flavors described in the test plan `here <https://wiki.onap.org/pages/viewpage.action?pageId=41421112>`_.

 - **Cloud Region One**